 What is Spanish Citizenship by Descent?

 Spanish citizenship by descent, or “jus sanguinis,” allows individuals to apply for citizenship through a direct line of Spanish ancestry, providing a way for descendants of Spanish citizens to reclaim their heritage.
-Under Spanish immigration law, this applies to those with a Spanish parent or grandparent and requires proving family ties through official documents like birth and marriage certificates.
+Under Spanish immigration law, this applies to those with a Spanish parent and requires proving family ties through official documents like birth and marriage certificates.
 Applicants must submit their case to the Spanish authorities, who verify the documentation and eligibility.

 What is the Spain Citizenship by Democratic Law?